-Department of Art

-B.A. in Art History

-B.F.A. in Art

-B.F.A. in Graphic Design
+Department of Art B.A. in Art History B.F.A. in Art B.F.A. in Graphic Design

-Department of Communication Studies

-B.A. in Communication Studies

-B.A. in Strategic and Corporate Communication
+Department of Communication Studies B.A. in Communication Studies B.A. in Strategic and Corporate Communication M.S. in Health and Strategic Communication 4+1 Undergraduate / M.S.
+Health and Strategic Communication

-Department of English and Comparative Literature

-B.A. in English

-B.F.A. in Creative Writing

-M.A. in English

-M.F.A. in Creative Writing
+Department of English and Comparative Literature B.A. in English B.F.A. in Creative Writing M.A. in English M.F.A. in Creative Writing Dual Degree Program: M.A. in English / M.F.A. in Creative Writing

-Department of History

-B.A. in History
+Department of History B.A. in History

-International Studies Program

-M.A. in International Studies
+International Studies Program M.A. in International Studies

-Department of Languages

-B.A. in French

-B.A. in Spanish
+Department of Languages B.A. in French B.A. in Spanish

-Peace Studies Program

-B.A. in Peace Studies
+Peace Studies Program B.A. in Peace Studies

-Department of Philosophy

-B.A. in Philosophy
+Department of Philosophy B.A. in Philosophy

-Department of Political Science

-B.A. in Political Science
+Department of Political Science B.A. in Political Science

-Department of Religious Studies

-B.A. in Religious Studies
+Department of Religious Studies B.A. in Religious Studies

-Department of Sociology

-B.A. in Sociology
+Department of Sociology B.A. in Sociology

-School of Law
+Fowler School of Law

-Juris Doctor

-Juris Doctor / M.B.A. (with the Argyros School)

-Juris Doctor / M.F.A. in Film and Television Producing (with Dodge College)

-LL.M. in Business Law

-LL.M. in Entertainment and Media Law

-LL.M. in International and Comparative Law
+Juris Doctor Juris Doctor / M.B.A. (with the Argyros School) Juris Doctor / M.F.A. in Film and Television Producing (with Dodge College) LL.M. in Business Law and Economics LL.M. in Entertainment and Media Law LL.M. in International and Comparative Law LL.M. in Taxation LL.M. in Trial Advocacy

-LL.M. in Prosecutorial Science

-LL.M. in Taxation Law

-LL.M. in Trial Advocacy